 Improving the work conditions of miners is a life or death priority for many legislators, employers, and miners themselves.
-The mining industry has come a long way from early days of the industrial revolution’s lethal mining disasters that resulted to the death 3,242 workers.
+The mining industry has come a long way from the early days of the industrial revolution’s lethal mining disasters that resulted in thousands of worker deaths.
 Thanks to the combined efforts of the Mine Safety and Health Administration (MSHA) and industry stakeholders, unnecessary deaths and injuries have significantly decreased.

-Work is still needed to bring the fatality and injury toll from .0114 per 200,000 hours worked, and 2.73 per 200,000 hours worked to none.
-Among these efforts were the establishment of the Federal Mine Safety and Health Act of 1977 (Mine Act), the legislation of the Mine Improvement and New Emergency Response Act of 2006 (MINER Act), and the implementation of new safety procedures, the use of new and state-of-the-art mining equipment, and further emphasis on the importance of Part 48 and Part 46 training for miners.
+Work is still needed to bring the fatality and injury toll from 2.73 per 200,000 hours worked to none.
+In an attempt to reduce these injuries and fatalities, the government established the Federal Mine Safety and Health Act of 1977 (Mine Act), the Mine Improvement and New Emergency Response Act of 2006 (MINER Act).
+These acts include guidelines on new safety procedures, the use of new and state-of-the-art mining equipment, and further emphasize the importance of Part 48 and Part 46 training for miners.

-Same as the rights of workers in Construction and General Industry, miners’ rights are a laundry list of rules and regulations pertaining to preserving the health and well-being of workers through organized training, the observation of proper workplace safety procedures as well as regular medical evaluations.
-Based on MSHA’s Guide to Miner’s Rights and Responsibilities, some of these rights include:
+Miners’ rights are a laundry list of rules and regulations focused on preserving the health and well-being of workers through organized training, the observation of proper workplace safety procedures, as well as regular medical evaluations.
+According to the MINERS act, some of these rights include:

-- Filing a complaint about your employer’s violation of MSHA rules;
+- The ability to file a complaint about your employer’s violation of MSHA rules

+Now that you have a basic understanding of Miner’s rights and responsibilities according to MSHA, it’s time to take your knowledge to the next level.
 OSHAcampus.com is your premier source for OSHA Outreach training and MSHA news and updates.
-Visit our homepage to know more about mine safety training programs for MSHA Part 46 Surface miner Training.
+Visit our homepage to know more about mine safety training programs for MSHA Part 46 Surface Miner Training.